noura2004warja/Maji-Ndogo-water-access/README.md

 The database `md_water_services` contains over **60,000 records** spanning **43 data fields** across multiple tables.
 Below is a breakdown of the key components:

-### Employee Table

-Stores details of field employees responsible for water monitoring and data collection, including their contact information and job roles.
+ - `Employee`: Stores details of field employees responsible for water monitoring and data collection, including their contact information and job roles.

-### Global Water Access Table

-Provides a high-level overview of water access statistics, segmented by country, region, and population distribution.
+ - `Global Water Access`: Provides a high-level overview of water access statistics, segmented by country, region, and population distribution.

-### Location Table

-Captures surveyed locations, categorized by geographical data and type of water service point.
+ - `Location`: Captures surveyed locations, categorized by geographical data and type of water service point.

-### Visits Table

-Records field visits to water sources, tracking the frequency, conditions, and wait times at each location.
+ - `Visits`: Records field visits to water sources, tracking the frequency, conditions, and wait times at each location.

-### Water Quality Table

-Logs water quality assessments based on subjective scores and field visit data.
+ - `Water Quality`: Logs water quality assessments based on subjective scores and field visit data.

-### Water Source Table

-Maintains details about different water sources, including the number of people they serve.
+ - `Water Source`: Maintains details about different water sources, including the number of people they serve.

-### Well Pollution Table

-Tracks pollution test results, recording contamination levels and potential risks to water safety.
+ - `Well Pollution`: Tracks pollution test results, recording contamination levels and potential risks to water safety.

-For a full breakdown of table schemas, including column details and data types, refer to the **[SCHEMA.md]((https://github.com/noura2004warja/Maji-Ndogo-water-access/blob/main/Dataset/SCHEMA.md))** file.

 ## How This Data Can Be Used